jimbaker/talks/jython-at-rackspace.md

 * Made up components - Nova, Swift, Keystone, ...
 * ... written in Python
 * High quality testing

+# Problem

+* We need to support Keystone v3 for customers and internal apps
+* Made a committment to do so by end of 2014
+* Solution: Keystone Jython

 # Alternatives to Keystone Jython